artcom/watchdog/README.md

 - Attributes are as follows:
   - 'binary'     - defines the binary filename
   - 'directory'  - watchdog changes to this directory before executing app [optional]
-  - 'logFile'    - watchdog will redirect all stdout and stderr outputs to this filename [optional, but linux/osx only]
+  - 'logFile'    - watchdog will redirect all stdout and stderr outputs to this filename [optional, Linux/OSX only]
-  - 'logFormatter' - add a timestring in this format to the filename, empty string means use deafault [optional, but linux/osx only]
+  - 'logFormatter' - add a timestring in this format to the filename, empty string means use default [optional, Linux/OSX only]
-  - 'showWindow' - is optional, default is maximized
+  - 'showWindow' - maximized|minimized can be set, default is maximized [optional, Windows only]
+  - 'windowtitle' - when set the watchdog tries to find the window with the title and if found gracefully stops or restarts the application.
+If not set the watchdog by default terminates the application [optional, Windows only]

 - Optional nodes: